LEARN JAPANESE WITH PIMSLEUR

 This rigidity in Japanese schools ends up harming young people and society in many ways.
 Things like teen suicide, antisocial youth, and the low birth rate are all results of Japan's education system.

-The Japanese education system trains young people to be independent from the age of 6, when they go to schools alone.
-There are extra classes and lots of positive and fun things to train young people's minds during elementary school.
+The Japanese educational system trains young people to be independent from the age of 6, when they go to school by themselves.
+There are extra classes and many positive and fun activities to train the minds of young people during elementary school.

 The problems of the Japanese education system